Biñan: Transportation

 The city is accessible to all types of land transportation via South Luzon Expressway through Greenfield City/Unilab (Mamplasan), Southwoods, and Carmona exits.
-The new Cavite–Laguna Expressway, which would extend up to Kawit, Cavite, also starts in the city, particularly at Mamplasan Exit.
+The Cavite–Laguna Expressway starts in the city, specifically at Mamplasan Rotonda, and has an interchange near Laguna Technopark Gate 3 and a toll plaza within the city limits.
 The Manila South Road (N1) also passes through the city.
 General Malvar Street, mostly part of N65, connects the city to the province of Cavite.

+Public transportation within the city, like in most of the urban areas in the Philippines, is facilitated mostly by inexpensive jeepneys and tricycles especially for short distances.
+The Biñan and Golden City 1 railway stations of the Philippine National Railways (PNR) serve the city.
+The PNR is slated to be succeeded by the under construction North–South Commuter Railway with one station at Biñan.
+The old city proper hosts terminals for bus companies that operate routes to and from Metro Manila.